 - GRE Exam—Tested AFTER 8/1/11, Applicants should perform in the top 50% of test-takers in each of the three categories: verbal, quantitative, and writing.
 Tested BEFORE 8/1/11, applicants should have a combined score (Verbal + Quantitative) of ≥1000.

-- Fill out required documents in the Applicant Packet, as well as a Marshall Graduate Admissions Application.
+- Fill out the Departmental Application AND the Marshall Graduate Admissions Application.

 - Formal Letters: 1) Personal Request for Admission 2) Three Letters of Recommendation on formal letterhead from individuals familiar with applicant’s moral and academic record